Sahilnegi-code/propacity/README.md

- Libraries that I have used -
+ Libraries that I have used ->
- 1 -     react
+ 1 -     react,
- 2 -    react-dom
+ 2 -    react-dom,
  3 -   react-router-dom"
 Modules that I have used
-1 - useNavigate
+1 - useNavigate ,
-2 -  link
+2 -  link ,
-3-  BrowserRouter
+3-  BrowserRouter,
-4- Route
+4- Route  ,
-5 - Routes
+5 - Routes,
 6- Outlet
  Css frameWork I have used - Bootstrap